 Humans can use augmented intelligence to enhance their capabilities and tools.
 This is especially true for industries that employ data science and analytics.

 In retail, for instance, augmented intelligence can suggest the optimal store layout and product placement to merchandisers based on shopper data, such as foot traffic patterns.
-And the medical field is also benefiting from augmented intelligence, with surgeons and healthcare providers receiving recommendations on patient treatments based on a mountain of medical data, research and the patient’s own medical record history.
+The medical field is also benefiting from augmented intelligence, with surgeons and healthcare providers receiving recommendations on patient treatments based on a mountain of medical data, research and the patient’s own medical record history.

 Augmented Intelligence vs. Artificial Intelligence: What’s the Difference?